-It is time to explain the financial markets as they actually operate, not as, SYMBOLISTS, neoclassical economists assume them to operate, observing the way in which information is processed, observing the serial correlations, bonanzas, and sudden stops, not assuming these away as noise around the edges of efficient and rational markets.
+It is time to explain the financial markets as they actually operate, not as neoclassical economists assume them to operate, observing the way in which information is processed, observing the serial correlations, bonanzas, and sudden stops, not assuming these away as noise around the edges of efficient and rational markets.
 We need to present the world as is, not the world as neoclassical economists have assumed to make their mathematics easy.
 Economic history matters.
 We need to study the history of financial crashes as well as the theories and mathematics that failed to forecast them, but were required to formalize them.

 At various stages in history the lust for easy riches has spread out from the afflicted few to consume the whole classes of society.
-This happened in Amsterdam in the $17^{\rm th}$ century when the road to riches was apparently strewn with tulips.
-In London in the $18^{\rm th}$ century when it was not so much a road as a seaway to the South Seas.
-In London again in the $19^{\rm th}$ century when it was railroad.
-In New York in the early $20^{\rm th}$ century when it was indeed a road, a railroad, and an airway combined, and in the late $20^{\rm th}$ century when it was the information superhighway.
+This happened in Amsterdam in the 17th century when the road to riches was apparently strewn with tulips.
+In London in the 18th century when it was not so much a road as a seaway to the South Seas.
+In London again in the 19th century when it was railroad.
+In New York in the early 20th century when it was indeed a road, a railroad, and an airway combined, and in the late 20th century when it was the information superhighway.

 All of these were 'bubbles', a period of rapidly rising equity prices in a particular sector that were unfounded and thus liable to collapse equally rapidly.
-Carlota Perez's TECHNOLOGICAL REVOLUTIONS AND FINANCIAL CAPITAL: THE DYNAMICS OF BUBBLES AND GOLDEN AGES [Perez 2002]1 makes the provocative claim that major epochal changes in how the economy uses technology happen periodically and evolve first of all an interval of hype and speculation, both intellectual and financial, followed by a crisis and then a long period of deployment.
-Perez demonstrates that big changes in technology entailed not just the extraordinarily rapid growth of few industries, but a "techno-economic paradigm shift".
-Alan Greenspan in 1990s used the expression several times to explain his monetary policies that enabled the dot.com bubble to Congress.
+Carlota Perez's TECHNOLOGICAL REVOLUTIONS AND FINANCIAL CAPITAL: THE DYNAMICS OF BUBBLES AND GOLDEN AGES (Perez, 2002) demonstrates that big changes in technology entailed not just the extraordinarily rapid growth of few industries, but a 'techno-economic paradigm shift'.
+ALAN GREENSPAN in 1990s used the expression to sell his monetary policy that made the dot.com bubble possible to Congress.

-There is an observable pattern to economic booms and busts.
+There is an observable to pattern to economic booms and busts.
 They start with an anticipated exciting change in the economy.
 Managers and investors with the help of spin doctors collectively create a story about it, which initially begins as a plausible explanation, then morphs into an extrapolation, and then into an exaggeration.
 Eventually the data contradict the narrative, as optimism turn into pessimism boom turns into bust, and a bout of austerity follows.
 A rout in platform companies' stock prices since August 2018 has led many to ask if the tech industry is experiencing the classic sequence of Greek drama: HUBRIS, ATE and NEMESIS for the second time in two decades.
 First, in the second half of the 1990s ending in March 2000, and the second, since September 2018.
 De ja vu.
 The level of hype was particularly high, a consequence of ubiquity of data on the internet and some of the numbers were decidedly soft.
-However, the reactions of the ECB and Fed were not.
-In 2019, they cut interest rates and engaged in QE.